50onRed/ValueBot/README.md

 ## Setting it up

-You can set up ValueBot on your own server/Slack team in three steps: create a config file, create the database, and set up Slack's Incoming/Outgoing WebHooks.
+You can set up ValueBot on your own server/Slack team in three steps: create a config file, install the dependencies, create the database, and set up a Slack bot ingegration.

 ### Config file